wifwucite/esphome-ble-controller/README.md

 ### BLE security

-By default security is switched on, which means that the ESP32 has to be paired (bonded) when it is used for the first time with a new device.
+By default security is switched on, which means that the ESP32 has to be bonded (paired) when it is used for the first time with a new device.
 (This feature can be switched off via configuration.)
-Protection against man-in-the-middle attacks is enabled.
-The device to be paired sends a pass key (a 6 digit PIN) to the ESP32.
+Secure connections and protection against man-in-the-middle attacks are enabled.
+The device to be bonded sends a pass key (a 6 digit PIN) to the ESP32.
 Via the `on_show_pass_key` automation you can log the pass key or even show it on a display.
 (At the bottom you can find an example that makes use of a display to show the pass key until pairing is complete.)

+Note: On some computers (like the MacBook Pro for example) the very first bonding process seems to fail if the security is enabled.
+In that case you can change the security mode to "bond" for the very first encounter.
+After that succeeded you may change the mode back to "secure".
+Even if you delete the bonding information from both devices later on, secure bonding attempts will work and recreate the bonding.

 ### Maintenance service